Create a Component

 How to Use a Component with Services

-Consider a scenario where Valerie (a user who wants to create a CRM app) imports your Employee List-Detail component to Quantum Visualizer.
+Consider a scenario where Valerie (a user who wants to create a CRM app) imports an Employee List-Detail component to Quantum Visualizer.
 However, she does not want to view employee data.
 Instead, Valerie wants to view the data of her customers.
 She can use the Data Panel support for Components feature to map data from another service that fetches customer data to the widgets, wherever required.
 Valerie can leverage an Object service to fetch the data, and she can directly map the response parameters from the Data & Services panel.

 1. Create a new project in Quantum Visualizer, and then import the component to Collection Library.